Plans for Rifle Animal Shelter unleashed, commissioners back project

 The animal shelter also offers spay and neuter services as well as vaccine services with thousands of animals spayed/neutered and vaccinated each year.

-“I think if you’ve seen our trail, it’s tight,” Mullen told the commissioners.
+“I think if you’ve seen our trailer, it’s tight,” Mullen told the commissioners.
 “There’s no waiting room, which can be tough in the heat an cold.”

 Clinic appointments are currently booked two in advance, but remain limited by kennel space.

 “There is no more room,” Mullen said.
-“We are bursting at the seems.”
+“We are bursting at the seams.”

 “I’m sure everybody’s been there and seen the facility,” Commissioner Mike Samson said.
 “The time has come, it needs help… These people are doing an incredible job with the facility they have.”